eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- A stable, collaborative, and supportive work environment.
 We work in an open environment, work together to get things done, and adapt to the changing needs for the team.
 We keep it real by being open and honest.
 We are a collaborative team that understands the value in open communication—it's how we interact with our customers.
 	- Balance.
 We don't expect people to work 12 hour days.
 We want you to be successful outside of work too.
 Want to work from home sometimes?
 No problem.
 We trust our colleagues to be responsible with their time and commitment, and believe that balance helps cultivate a positive environment.
 	- Fun.
 We have frequent group outings and team building events.
 We are committed to having every employee want to give it their all, be respectful and a part of the family, and have a smile on their face while doing it.
++ skill set for RoCE Network Technology Engineer
+	- Research and construct the RoCE network in the cloud computing system.
+		* RoCE
+	- Study the ecosystem and application models of the RoCE network.
+	- Research algorithms for congestion control and delay reduction in the large-scale RoCE network.
+	- Implement the RoCE network in the storage network, big data and AI platforms, and tenant VMs.
+	- Deploy the RoCE network on a large scale.
+	- General knowledge of the system and architecture of the InfiniBand network protocol stack
+		* InfiniBand network protocol stack
+	- Broad knowledge of application scenarios of the RDMA system, such as HPC, big data and AI, storage, and SAP, as well as RoCE deployment and isolation solutions in virtualization scenarios
+		* RDMA system
+	- Understanding of RDMA programming frameworks and ecosystems, such as IB-verbs and Libfabric
+		* IB-verbs
+		* Libfabric
 + skill set:
 	- Software Engineer - Cloud
 	- As a Software Engineer, you'll be part of Splunk’s core cloud platform and responsible for designing and developing Kubernetes operators that manage our Streaming, Messaging, Searching, Indexing workloads.
 Be part of a small closely-knit team in the Bay Area and have a large impact in crafting the team, technology, and a culture of excellence.
 You will be immersed in both microservices and core platforms as well as have exposure to the full portfolio of technology areas.